Defra intends to replicate the current GL40-42 conditions in the new licences, and they will be valid for two years starting from 1 January 2024.

 NFU member Graham McLeod runs 600 lambing ewes on the edge of Exmoor.
 He knows only too well the damage that can be done by members of the crow family.

-“I normally lamb the ewe hoggs outside and I have to be there at daybreak.
+He said: “I normally lamb the ewe hoggs outside and I have to be there at daybreak.
 If I’m not and I’ve got lambs being born they will be attacked.
 Tongues get taken and a couple of times if a ewe is struggling we’ve had lambs killed before they’re even born.

 “Crows and magpies will take the cords from the lambs’ navels and disembowel them, pulling organs out while they are living.
 Pulling guts out through the back passage is another favourite spot for them.